anuvindhs/Terraform-exam-StudyNotes/README.md

 ##  Terraform state file - `terraform.tfstate`
 - track your resources state.
-- identify the changes and othe details about the deployed infrastucture is shown in this file
+- identify the changes and othe details about the deployed infrastructure is shown in this file
 - json format
 - sensitive file
 - can be kept in remote storage place (example: - S3)